symbol/symbol-docs/source/guides/namespace/link-a-namespace-to-a-mosaic.rst

 Prerequisites
 *************

-- Have registered one :doc:`namespace <../../concepts/namespace>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
+- Create a new :ref:`account <setup-creating-a-test-account>`.
+- Load the account with enough |networkcurrency| to pay for transaction fees.
-- Have registered one :doc:`mosaic <../../concepts/mosaic>`
+- Create a :doc:`mosaic <../../concepts/mosaic>` with the account.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Register a :doc:`namespace <../../concepts/mosaic>` with the account.

 *************************
 Method #01: Using the SDK